-[At this point, if you are ready to get bonded in Nebraska, call us today.
+[At this point, if you are ready to get bonded, call us today.
 Or apply in minutes directly on our website.]]

 We have seen there’re thousands of different types of bonds.
 It may not be possible to discuss all of them here.
 However, there’re a few types that professionals and business people in various industries need.
 They are:

-Fiduciary bonds – They are court bonds that ensure that a fiduciary will responsibly manage the estate or finances of a minor, a deceased or incapacitated person.
+- Fiduciary bonds – They are court bonds that ensure that a fiduciary will responsibly manage the estate or finances of a minor, a deceased or incapacitated person.
 Examples are Guardianship Bonds and Administrator Bonds.
-We can get you bonded in Nebraska in minutes.

 - Agriculture: Are you a dealer in Agricultural products?
 You need to buy the right AG Dealer Bond.
 Examples are Hay Dealer Bonds, Milk Dealer Bonds, Livestock Dealer Bonds, and Produce Dealer Bonds.